GOP Rep. Louie Gohmert, Who Refused to Wear a Mask, Now Has Coronavirus

 Rep. Louie Gohmert (R-TX) has tested positive for coronavirus after refusing to wear a mask while in the Capitol.

-The lawmaker said last month that he would not wear a mask because he was being regularly tested for the virus.
+The lawmaker was set to travel with President Donald Trump to Texas Wednesday, but his positive result was caught in the pre-screening process.
+Gohmert said last month that he would not wear a mask around the Capitol because he was being regularly tested for the virus.

 “[I]f I get it,” he told CNN in June, “you’ll never see me without a mask.”